WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Meadows.
 Summer.
-Erigeron elatior has nodding, wooly, pink-tinged flower buds
+Erigeron elatior has nodding, woolly, pink-tinged flower buds

 and flowers with numerous very light lavender ray flowers.